Content Navigation

 Pay Online

-IRS offers an electronic payment option that is right for you.
 Paying online is convenient and secure and helps make sure we get your payments on time.
-To pay your taxes online or for more information, go to IRS.gov/ Payments.
-You can pay using any of the following methods.
+To pay your taxes online or for more information, go to IRS.gov/Payments.

 IRS Direct Pay.
 For online transfers directly from your checking or savings account at no cost to you, go to IRS.gov/Payments.

-Electronic Fund Withdrawal (EFW) is an integrated e-file/e-pay option offered when filing your federal taxes electronically using tax preparation software, through a tax professional, or the IRS at IRS.gov/Payments.
+Electronic Fund Withdrawal.
+(EFW) is an integrated e-file/e-pay option offered when filing your federal taxes electronically using tax preparation software, through a tax professional, or the IRS at IRS.gov/Payments.

 Online Payment Agreement.
-If you can’t pay in full by the due date of your tax return, you can apply for an online monthly installment agreement at IRS.gov/Payments.
+If you can’t pay in full by the due date of your tax return, you can apply for an online monthly installment agreement at IRS.gov/OPA.
+Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.
+A user fee is charged.

 Pay by Phone

 Paying by phone is another safe and secure method of paying electronically.
-Use one of the following methods :
+Use one of the following methods:

-(1) call one of the debit or credit card service providers or
+(1) call one of the debit or credit card service providers, or

 Link2Gov Corporation